Sigmmma/c20/src/content/h3/engine/ai/readme.md

 # Combat

-When an AI enters combat their reaction time and if they can fire their weapon at this range is determined value values in the [character](~) tag, should the AI perform a dodge, be stunned, hard pinged or engage in a movement hint of some type, their accuracy bounds and firing pattern will be reset.
+When an AI enters combat their reaction time and if they can fire their weapon at this range is determined value values in the [character](~) tag, should the AI perform a dodge, be stunned, hard pinged or engage in a movement hint of some type, their accuracy bounds and firing pattern will be reset to their initial values.

 Based on certain scenarios the AI can engage in many behaviors to aide them in battle and appearing lifelike, this can include action such as a drawn out wide-spanning search for a hidden target, lobbing a grenade at cover where an enemy is suspected, suppressing fire on cover where a target was just seen entering, shooting dead bodies, checking on dead allies and giving each other orders (such as throwing grenades or starting a search with the ordered AI).